sagemath/sagewiki_to_gh-2022-10-10/DidierDeshommes.md

 There is also a mercurial spkg with better error messages here: http://sage.math.washington.edu/home/dfdeshom/custom/hg-sage/mercurial-20070209.spkg

 === Multiplication algorithm ===
-A (slightly) faster multiplication algorithm of univariate polynomnials over R. Currently, this is known as _mul_fateman() in rings/polynomial_element.py but needs to be faster, probably through PARI or PyrexDELTA: I've finally started working on this.
-See my ext/polynomial_pyx.pyx for a preview.
-As predicted, the speedup is nice.
-Only integers are handled for now.
+A (slightly) faster multiplication algorithm of univariate polynomnials over R. Currently, this is known as _mul_fateman() in rings/polynomial_element.py but needs to be faster, probably through PARI or Pyrex

 === RealLib inclusion ===
  * RealLib3 as an alternate source for computing real numbers.